gracelang/language/standardPrelude/standard.md

 Blocks
 ------

-Blocks are anonymous functions, that take zero or more arguments and return once result.
+Blocks are anonymous functions that take zero or more arguments and return once result.
 There is a family of `Block` types that describe block objects.